-Many new comedians are under the false impression that if they can just learn and understand joke formulas that they will be better able to “write” a stand-up comedy act that gets laughs.
+Many new comedians are under the false impression that if they can just learn and understand joke formulas that they will somehow be better able to “write” a stand-up comedy act that gets laughs.

-Any so-called joke formula you can find represents an after-the-fact description of similar “techniques” comedians used in their stand-up comedy material to get laughs.
+Any so-called joke formula that you can find represents an after-the-fact description of similar “techniques” comedians used in their stand-up comedy material to get laughs.

 The problem is that joke formulas only account for similarities in word or sentence structure as they are read as transcribed on paper, ignoring the comedy mechanics involved as the comedy material or punchlines were delivered by the comedian.